4T2-dev/Getting-Started-With-MARV/docs/source/getting_started/04_student_id.rst

    :width: 750px

 .. important::
-   **Accuracy Matters:** Ensure your Student ID is entered correctly.
-Your progress logs and automated assessment scores are linked to this ID for academic credit.
+   **Accuracy Matters:** Ensure your Student ID is entered correctly as this is used to log progress and in tutorials and portfolio tasks.